Configure ubuntu to use mod_rewrite

 now we have pretty urls for our sites. :)

-1. 4 Responses to “Configure ubuntu to use mod_rewrite”
+4 thoughts on “Configure ubuntu to use mod_rewrite

 THANKS A LOT!!